JasonHo20004/CompetiveProgramming/LeetCode Solutions/Medium/1930. Unique Length-3 Palindromic Subsequences/README.md

 ### Complexity Analysis
 - **Time Complexity**: O(26 * n) = O(n), where `n` is the length of the string.
 This is because for each of the 26 possible middle characters, we potentially scan the entire string.
 - **Space Complexity**: O(1), as the space used (the boolean array `seen`) is constant and does not depend on the input size.

+## Example
+Consider the string `s = "aabca"`.

+- For middle character 'a':
+  - First occurrence: index 0
+  - Last occurrence: index 4
+  - Characters between: 'a', 'b', 'c'
+  - Unique palindromes: "aba", "aca"
+- For middle character 'b':
+  - First occurrence: index 1
+  - Last occurrence: index 1
+  - No valid range, no palindromes.
+- For middle character 'c':
+  - First occurrence: index 3
+  - Last occurrence: index 3
+  - No valid range, no palindromes.

+Total unique palindromic subsequences: 2 ("aba", "aca").

+## Conclusion
+This approach efficiently counts unique length-3 palindromic subsequences by focusing on the middle character and leveraging the properties of palindromes.
+It ensures that the solution is both time and space efficient, making it suitable for large input sizes.